SuniCoder9567/crypt0nit3_stp1_sun1k3t/T4skPh4s3_2/Crypt0gr4phy/PicoCTF.md

 > FLAG -> picoCTF{bad_1d3a5_1314164}

 # Sum-O-Primes
-I took some help from my friend Chat Gupta and generated this script which helps to find primes if both sum and product is given.
+I took some help from the internet and generated this script which helps to find primes if both sum and product is given.
 ```
 from sympy import sqrt